MxEmexis/yt-dlp-simpleGUI/README.md

 ## Installing in Windows

 ### FFmpeg
-You will have to manually put in the same folder of the program folder the following executables:
+You will have to manually put the necessary files in the same folder of the program:

 Windows builds of FFmpeg [here](https://ffmpeg.org/download.html)